Descanonge/neba/docs/source/index.rst

 specification code, and this is re-used for the command-line help, automatically generated configuration files, and sphinx documentation.

-The package includes a configuration section to deploy Dask seamlessly on a local cluster or on distributed machines using `dask-jobqueue
-<https://jobqueue.dask.org/en/latest/>`__.
-It provides some convenience start-up
-functions to get setup quickly and easily scale or adapt distributed cluster.

 Dataset management
 ==================